- Software Submission Deadlines

 - Submit an Instructional Software Request

 CAEN is available to assist College of Engineering faculty interested in exploring how software can be integrated into courses.
-CAEN staff members are available to work with faculty to research various software sources, find solutions that address course needs, and oversee software installation and implementation into the CAEN Lab Software Environment (CLSE).
+CAEN staff work with faculty to research various software sources, find solutions that address course needs, and oversee software installation and implementation into the CAEN Lab Software Environment (CLSE).

 Faculty and course instructors are encouraged to submit requests for software as early as possible.
 Submitting requests prior to set deadlines ensures that requested software will be available in time for the start of the following term.